10 Communication Services Stocks With Whale Alerts In Today's Session

 These bullet-by-bullet explanations have been constructed using the accompanying table.

-• For DIS (NYSE:DIS), we notice a call option trade that happens to be neutral, expiring in 101 day(s) on February 18, 2022.
-This event was a transfer of 28 contract(s) at a $170.00 strike.
-The total cost received by the writing party (or parties) was $38.2K, with a price of $1365.0 per contract.
-There were 417 open contracts at this strike prior to today, and today 64 contract(s) were bought and sold.
+• For GOOGL (NASDAQ:GOOGL), we notice a call option trade that happens to be bearish, expiring in 9 day(s) on November 19, 2021.
+This event was a transfer of 16 contract(s) at a $2970.00 strike.
+The total cost received by the writing party (or parties) was $42.0K, with a price of $2630.0 per contract.
+There were 258 open contracts at this strike prior to today, and today 135 contract(s) were bought and sold.

 Options Alert Terminology